Plan Your Vote SA Elections

 32.1% in March primary (2nd place)

-Retired US Army veteran and combat veteran.
-Previously ran for Schertz City Council in 2024.
-Running on limited-government principles, military-service credentials, and property-rights priorities for the sprawling 18-county district.
+Retired U.S. Army combat veteran.
+Schertz resident who ran unsuccessfully for Schertz City Council in 2024.
+Campaign emphasizes limited-government principles, military-service credentials, and property-rights priorities for the sprawling 17-county district.

 Campaign site →